rwbl/hmitiles-for-domoticz/README.md

 # HMITiles Custom Pages Framework for Domoticz

+> [!WARNING]
+> **MAJOR UPDATE COMING SOON**: We are currently finalizing **v2.0.0-BETA**, a massive, ground-up rewrite introducing a purely declarative, script-free HTML architecture.
+Check out the latest breaking changes and migration details in the [CHANGELOG.md](./CHANGELOG.md).

 **HMITiles for Domoticz** is a lightweight, decoupled HTML/CSS/JS framework designed to visualize and control your smart home devices using structured, high-density tiles.

 This open-source framework brings High-Performance Human Machine Interface (HMI) principles to the smart home environment.